Business and Law global experiences

 Found a course you’d like to do at a non-partner institution?

-This includes many universities in China, such as the Beijing Institute of Technology’s (BIT) ACCP program.
+This includes many universities in China, such as the Southwestern University of Finance and Economics Global Program.
 If so, please complete an application to see if your course will qualify for credit towards your degree.

 “The campus is located in the city centre and the lecturers and student assistance staff are very passionate about what they do.
 We had some outings planned to help meet peers and get to know the local culture.
 Broaden your horizons, meet amazing people and enhance your ability to communicate better in different contexts.”